OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 # Deep Dive into Office Word Add-ins
-In this lab you will get hands-on experience developing an Office Word Add-in.
+In this lab you will get hands-on experience developing an Office Word Add-in, using the 1.3 requirement set of the Word JavaScript API.

 **Prerequisites:**
 1. You must have Visual Studio 2015 & Update 1 installed.
-1. You must have Office 2016 Preview installed which you can obtain from here: https://products.office.com/en-us/office-2016-preview
+2. You must have Office 2016 Preview installed which you can obtain from here: https://products.office.com/en-us/office-2016-preview.
+Make sure you are using the January Fork release (6741).
-1. This lab requires you to use multiple starter files or an entire starter project from the GitHub location.
+3. This lab requires you to use multiple starter files or an entire starter project from the GitHub location.
 You can either download the whole repo as a zip or clone the repo https://github.com/OfficeDev/TrainingContent.git for those familiar with git.

-## Exercise 1: Creating the ContentWriter Add-in Office Project
+## Exercise 1: Creating the Statement of Work Wizard Add-in Project
 *In this exercise you will create a new Office Add-in project in Visual Studio so that you can begin to write, test and debug an Office Word Add-in.
 The user interface of the Office Add-in you will create in this lab will not be very complicated as it will just contain HTML buttons and JavaScript command handlers.*

 1. Launch Visual Studio 2015 as an administrator.
 2. From the **File** menu select the **New Project** command.
 When the **New Project** dialog appears, select the **Office Add-in** project template from the **Office/SharePoint** template folder as shown below.
-Name the new project **ContentWriter** and click **OK** to create the new project.
+Name the new project **StatementOfWork** and click **OK** to create the new project.

 	![](Images/Fig01.png)